taylornoss/MMM-GHIN/README.md

 - `position` where you want the handicap value to appear
 - `ghinNumber` Your specific GHIN Number
 - `updateInterval` default is set to 5 minutes
+- `email` Your email for logging in on your GHIN account
+- `password` Your password for logging in on your GHIN account

 ## ✨ Contributing